 Scuba divers like to dive in new dive sites and one thing that Malaysia does not lack is dive sites.
 The sites in Malaysia offer stunning underwater coral reefs and diverse reefs.
-As well as the chance to see marine life such as a sea turtle.
+As well as the chance to see marine life such as sea turtles.
 Where to dive in Malaysia?

 Diving in Malaysia gives you the opportunity to see turtles, observe the barracuda vortex, even sharks, and more.
-The dive sites in Malaysia offer some great scuba dive sites that are from Sipadan Island to East Malaysia to Tioman Island on Peninsular Malaysia.
+The dive sites in Malaysia offer some great scuba dive sites that are from Sipadan Island to East Malaysia to Tioman Island in Peninsular Malaysia.

 In this post, we will go through the best places to scuba dive in Malaysia.
 Let’s get started!